bowman2001/perplexdoc/content/doc/basic/quote/index.md

 To quote someone means to recognize her or his thoughts as part of our own.
 We may agree or disagree, but we should refer to them correctly.
 {.p-first} <!--more-->

 A single word or short piece of text is usually quoted in the running text and is called an **inline quote**.
-A longer text segment is usually quoted as separate block and called a **blockquote**.
+A longer text segment is usually quoted as a separate block and called a **blockquote**.

 Some quotes should attract immediate attention while scanning the page.
 These are **hero quotes** and Perplex provides the [attribute](/doc/enhancing/attribute) `{.blockquote-hero}` to style them.